Stencyl/stencylpedia/chapter-e/msi.md

 PROXYPASSWORD | Password for your proxy | No
 PROXYHOST | IP address/hostname for your proxy | No
 PROXYPORT | Port for your proxy | No
+FORGEENABLED | A boolean ("true"/"false").
+Set to "false" to disable access to StencylForge | No

 #### Example: Setting a Username and Password